March 2024

 Article XXVII – Duties of the Board of Trustees

 The Board of Trustees shall consist of six members.
 The members of the Board of Trustees shall serve for a term of three years, so arranged that the terms of no more than half of the number of trustees expire in a given year.
-The Trustees shall not serve more than two consecutive terms.

 The Board of Trustees will elect a chairman from amongst themselves.
 The chairman shall represent or appoint a representative to attend Church Council Meetings.